Lessons

 In any graphic editor, when saving an image in JPEG format, you can specify the compression ratio.
 The lower it is, the more blurry the image will be, but at the same time the file size is reduced.

-Blurry images negatively affect perception.
-This is especially true for product photos.
+Blurry images are perceived by users as of poor quality, which lowers the site’s rating in the eyes of users.
+This problem is especially relevant for product photos.
 Poor-quality images will simply spoil the impression and will make the goods cheaper.

 Use JPEG images with a minimum quality of 90.